A unifying approach to tropicalization: Giansiracusa tropicalization

 together with the morphism $B\to R$, which induces an isomorphism $B^+\simeq R$.
-A morphism $\iota:Y\to X$ into a monoid scheme yields a blue $k$-scheme $Z$ by choosing compatible affine presentations for $Y$ and $X$ and applying the above definition to the coordinate blueprints.
+A closed immersion $\iota:Y\to X^+_k$ where $X$ is a monoid scheme yields a blue $k$-scheme $Z$ by choosing compatible affine presentations for $Y$ and $X$ and applying the above definition to the coordinate blueprints.